cisco-ce/roomos.cisco.com/doc/TechDocs/WebEngine.md

 Yes, the Webex board supports up to 10 simultaneous touch events.

-Note that the ordering of touch events is not stable, so use the touch event `identifier` to keep track of simultaneous touches (this is standard practise).
+Note that the ordering of touch events is not stable, so use the touch event `identifier` to keep track of simultaneous touches (this is standard practice).

 The traditional `onclick` event is also supported.